Denmark Vesey: Early life

-Manuscript transcripts of testimony at the 1822 court proceedings in Charleston, South Carolina, and its report after the events constitute the chief source of documentation about Denmark Vesey's life.
+Manuscript transcripts of testimony at the 1822 court proceedings in Charleston, South Carolina, and its report after the events constitute the chief documentation source about Denmark Vesey's life.
 The court judged Vesey guilty of conspiring to launch a slave rebellion and executed him by hanging.

 The court reported that he was born into slavery about 1767 in St. Thomas, at the time a colony of Denmark.
 Captain Joseph Vesey renamed him Telemaque; historian Douglas Egerton suggests that Vesey could have been of Coromantee (an Akan-speaking people) origin.
 Biographer David Robertson also suggests that Telemaque may have been of Mandé origin.

-Telemaque was purchased around the age of 14 by Joseph Vesey, a Bermudian sea captain and slave merchant.
+Telemaque was purchased at around the age of 14 by Joseph Vesey, a Bermudian sea captain and slave merchant.
 Little is known of the life of Joseph Vesey, though the Vesey family is one of some influence in Bermuda, more recently producing notable businessmen and politicians including master mariner Captain Nathaniel Arthur Vesey (1841–1911; MCP for Devonshire Parish), and his sons, Sir Nathaniel Henry Peniston Vesey, CBE (known as Henry Vesey; 1901–1996, MCP for Smith's Parish) and John Ernest Peniston Vesey, CBE (1903–1993), MP for Southampton Parish, and grandson Ernest Winthrop Peniston Vesey (1926–1994).
 After a time, Vesey sold the youth to a planter in French Saint-Domingue (present-day Haiti).
 When the youth was found to suffer epileptic fits, Captain Vesey took him back and returned his purchase price to the former master.
-Biographer Egerton found no evidence of Denmark Vesey having epilepsy later in life, and he suggests that Denmark may have faked the seizures in order to escape the particularly brutal conditions on Saint-Domingue.
+Biographer Egerton found no evidence of Denmark Vesey having epilepsy later in life, and he suggests that Denmark may have faked the seizures to escape the particularly brutal conditions on Saint-Domingue.